legendu-net/blog/en/content/2017-04-08-odbc-vs-jdbc-in-python.markdown

 1. `pyodbc` and `SQLAlchemy` are general purpose packages relying on ODBC.

 2. There are lots of database specific packages relying on ODBC.
+For example,
+`teradata` is a Python package for Teradata SQL which relies on ODBC or RESTful.